Terrance B. Lettsome International Airport

 Terrance B. Lettsome International Airport (IATA: EIS, ICAO: TUPJ), previously known as Beef Island Airport, is the main airport serving the British Virgin Islands, a British overseas territory in the Caribbean.
 The airport serves as the gateway to just about all of the islands within the BVI.
 The airport is also a gateway for inter-Caribbean travelers headed to the nearby U.S. Virgin Islands.
 Many travellers fly into Beef Island, with the intention of taking a ferry to the other smaller British Virgin Islands.
 The airport is located on Beef Island, a small island off the main island of Tortola, to which it is connected by the Queen Elizabeth II Bridge.

 Overview

 The Terrance B. Lettsome airport underwent a major $55 million renovation in 2004.
 After dredging was completed, the runway was expanded to allow larger planes to operate into the airfield.
 This renovation was the largest capital project ever undertaken in the territory at that time.
-However, the airport currently does not receive any scheduled airline passenger jet service.
-More recently, Seaborne Airlines began operating Saab 340 turboprop aircraft into the airport.

 Some of the highlights of the renovation and expansion project include: